-This commentary is intended for all companies and organizations, regardless of their brands, that are involved with supply chains for individual products and services handled by the Seiko Group (suppliers of materials, parts, finished products, etc., subcontractors, service providers, human resource providers (including contractors and temporary personnel agencies), etc., hereinafter collectively referred to as "suppliers").
+This commentary is intended for all companies and organizations, regardless of their brands, that are involved with supply chains for individual products and services handled by the Seiko human resource providers (including contractors and temporary personnel agencies), etc., hereinafter collectively referred to as "suppliers").
 In addition, the content of this commentary is widely available not only to suppliers but also to other stakeholders.